Are you searching for forgiveness and peace?

 In Praise of the Rachel’s Vineyard Healing Retreat

-For more testimonials from the retreat, click here.
+For more testimonials from past retreats, click here.

 At the age of 27, I was initially happy with the news of my pregnancy.
 I had not even considered abortion to be an option until the baby’s father suggested it.
 Then I became increasingly unsure, doubtful and scared.
 I went through with the abortion because I was somehow convinced it would be for the best.
 It was not.